nicklockwood/iRate/README.md

     - (void)promptIfNetworkAvailable;

 This method will check if the app store is available, and if it is, it will display the rating prompt to the user.
 The iRateShouldPromptForRating delegate method will be called before the alert is shown, so you can intercept it.
-Note that if your app is sandboxed and does not have the network access permission, this method will ignore the network availability status, however in this case you will need to manually set the appStoreID or iRate cannot function.
+Note that if your app is sandboxed and does not have the network access permission, this method will ignore the network availability status, however in this case you will need to manually set the `appStoreID` or iRate cannot function.

+    - (void)promptIfAllCriteriaMet;

+This method will check if all prompting criteria have been met, and if the app store is available, and if it is, it will display the rating prompt to the user.
+The iRateShouldPromptForRating delegate method will be called before the alert is shown, so you can intercept it.

     - (void)openRatingsPageInAppStore;